Zaputlah/shop-warehouse-api/README.md

 }

 ### ✅ NOTES
-- Reduce stock gagal bila stock tidak cukup
+- Reduce stock fails if the stock is insufficient
-- Add/Reduce stock mengembalikan stock terbaru
+- Add/Reduce stock returns the latest stock
-- Validasi nama item & variant unik dilakukan di service
+- Validation for unique Item and Variant names is handled in the service
-- Variant tidak bisa dibuat tanpa Item yang valid
+- A Variant cannot be created without a valid Item